 If you notice cyst-like bumps on your skin, you could have cystic acne, but it could also be another skin condition, like acne conglobata or acne keloidalis nuchae.

-In acne conglobata, the infection lying beneath the cysts and nodules burrows even deeper into the skin and forms abscesses which then connect beneath the skin, creating a network of infection.
+In acne conglobata, the infection lying beneath the cysts and nodules burrows even deeper into the skin and forms abscesses6 which then connect beneath the skin, creating a network of infection.
 This is a very serious condition that can lead to scarring and skin disfigurement.

 The main way to tell the difference between regular cystic acne and acne conglobata is to look for nodules.
 Acne conglobata features cysts, but it also presents with nodules, which are similar to cysts but they are hard to the touch.
 Some cystic acne includes nodules as well, so if you find hard bumps, it is best to consult with your doctor to make sure you’re treating your acne appropriately.

 Another serious skin condition that could be confused for cystic acne is acne keloidalis nuchae (AKN).
 AKN does not produce cysts, but it does produce papules, plaques, and keloid-like bumps that can often look like cysts.
-These are a result of an infection of the hair follicle specifically.
+These are a result of an infection of the hair follicle7 specifically.

 The best way to tell the difference between AKN and cystic acne is to look carefully at the bumps on your skin.
 If you see large bump with relatively clear edges that feels somewhat soft to the touch, it is likely a cyst.
 If you see raised bumps without defined edges that are relatively solid to the touch, it may be a papule.
 The best way to know for sure what kind of acne you’re dealing with is to see a dermatologist.

 Are there any ways to hide or cover up acne cysts?